dmh2000/telemetry/README.md

 IOT Telemetry : Azure and AWS
 ----------------------------------

-I want to do an experiment.
 Using an IOT device with some sensors on it, I want to be able to monitor them in real time from anywhere I have cellular or wifi access, and send commands to the device.
 The purpose of this experiment is to see what pieces, software and hardware, that need to be in the solution to get it to work.
 (Not necessarily that the result will be particularly useful)

 For this attempt, I have several devices that I can use at the IOT Device : a Beaglebone Black, a Beaglebone Blue, a couple of Raspberry PI's and my development workstation.
 I have a USB GPS I can install on any of these and get position data via the USB serial port it provides.
-Great.
 It will be somewhere it can connect to wifi (no cellular modem on this one) to potentially uplink its location.
 Ideally it would be battery powered and have a cellular modem so I could throw it on a vehicle or a person and monitor what they are doing,  but for this round I just want to get see the telemetry data remotely.
 I guess I could strap it to my dog and detect if is sleeping or running around the house.